 Fr.
-Moses’ parish, Theotokos “Unexpected Joy” Mission, stands close to an enormous sycamore tree--the same tree that Fr.
+Moses’ parish, Theotokos “Unexpected Joy” Orthodox Church, stands close to an enormous sycamore tree--the same tree that Fr.
 Moses’ ancestors used as a shelter for church picnics and other celebrations for over a century.

 In 1993 Fr.
 Moses was living in Saint Louis, Missouri and serving as the pastor to Christ the Good Shepherd Eastern Orthodox Church.
 It came to his attention that large numbers of Ethiopian and Eritrean immigrants who, in seeking asylum from their war torn nations, were relocated to St. Louis from the East African refugee camp they had been forced into.
 While the move to the United States was necessary for the survival of these peoples, they were often unfortunately relocated into dangerous neighborhoods with violent issues of their own.